 6) Length to Width Ratio ( 0.9 – 1.0 )

 * The criteria would be modified if I am choosing other diamond shapes.

-In my opinion, Cut and Carat weight are two of the most important factors.
-I don’t think you would disagree that a diamond should be brilliant and be full of life.
+In my opinion, Cut and Carat Weight are two of the most important factors.
+I don’t think you would disagree that a diamond should be brilliant and full of life.
 It is also a well-known fact that most women would prefer larger looking diamonds.
 If budget permits, going for a bigger stone without sacrificing cut is usually a good idea.